MikKrogh/MiniShareMonolith/README.md

   across the board
 </h4>
   <li>
-    more metrics and find a better logging structure across the backend
+    more metrics and find a better logging structure/pattern across the backend, so they all follow a similar setup
   </li>